 \begin{definition}[Wings of butterfly] We represent the butterfly $B_k$ by a matrix in the following way.
 Let $(x_2,x_3,...,x_{k+1})$ be free variables of $B_k$, and $x_1$ be constant $0$.
 Moreover, let $x_m=\lambda_2x_2+\lambda_3x_3+...+\lambda_{k+1}x_{k+1}$ and $x_{m+2^k}=x_{m}+1$ for $1\leq m\leq 2^k$, where $\lambda_2,...,\lambda_{k+1}\in \Z_2$.
 Through a permutation of rows, we let the first row be $\vec{0}^{2^k}\vec{1}^{2^k}$.

-Then, $B_k$ can be split into the left half and the right half, each of which consisting of $2^k$ columns.
-The left wing of $B_k$, denoted by $L_k$ is the signature obtained form the left half of $B_k$ by removing the first row $\vec{0}^{2^k}$.
+Then, $B_k$ can be split into the left half and the right half, each consisting of $2^k$ columns.
+The left wing of $B_k$, denoted by $L_k$, is the signature obtained from the left half of $B_k$ by removing the first row $\vec{0}^{2^k}$.
 Symmetrically, we define the right wing of $B_k$ denoted by $R_k$. \end{definition}

 \begin{remark} Recall that $\widecheck{L_k}$ and $\widehat{R_k}$ are obtained from $L_k$ and $R_k$ by adding an all-0 or all-1 row respectively.
-They are the left and right halves of $B_k$ respectively which are affine.
+They are the left and right halves of $B_k$ respectively, which are affine.
 In fact, $\widecheck{L_k}$ is precisely the affine signature of $k$ free variables with maximum arity, assuming every variable is a linear combination of free variables and any two variables are not identical.
-While $\widehat{R_k}$ is the complement of $\widecheck{L_k}$.
+Meanwhile, $\widehat{R_k}$ is the complement of $\widecheck{L_k}$.
 The uniqueness proof in Lemma~\ref{uniqueness} essentially relies on the maximality of $L_k$ and $R_k$. \end{remark}

 \begin{example} is the butterfly of $2$ free variables $x_2,x_3$.
 It is determined by the following linear relations:$x_1=0x_2+0x_3,x_4=x_2+x_3,x_5=0x_2+0x_3+1,x_6=x_2+0x_3+1,x_7=0x_2+x_3+1,x_8=x_2+x_3+1$.